 Aquatic bugs that form the base of the food chain are thriving in Canada’s waterways.

 Six water health indicators measure whether we are getting closer or further away from achieving the four results and, in turn, the ambitious goal.
-We’ve adopted the following six indicators from WWF-Canada’s Watershed Reports that track the health of Canada’s waters and signal if conditions are getting better or worse:
+We’ve adopted the following six indicators from WWF-Canada’s Watershed Reports that track the health of waters in Canada and signal if conditions are getting better or worse:

 Our ambitious goal, results, and water health indicators provide a north star for organizations within the OLW Network to head towards.
 However these metrics are high-level, making it difficult to attribute progress on any of these fronts to specific actions.